swe-train/pyscript__pyscript/newdocs/docs/beginning-pyscript.md

 ### PyScript.com

-If you're using [pyscript.com](pyscript.com), you should save all your file and click the "run" button.
+If you're using [pyscript.com](pyscript.com), you should save all your files and click the "run" button.
 Assuming you've copied the code properly, you should have a fine old time translating English to Pirate-ish.
-To

 Alternatively, [click here to see a working example of this app](https://ntoll.pyscriptapps.com/piratical/latest/).
 Notice that the bottom right hand corner contains a link to view the code on